vivaxgen/messy/docs/help/templates/index.rst

 Institutions
 ------------

-For adding new institutions, all fields are necessary.
+For adding new institutions, all fields are mandatory.

 For updating data, the TSV file needs to contain the *code* and the necessary fields to be updated.

 `<institutions.tsv>`_